patrickshuff/osucabs/README.md

 Troubleshooting
 ---------------
-The first place you should probably start (assuming you have apache in installed, and the config in place) is looking at the apache error_log:
+The first place you should probably start (assuming you have apache installed, and the config in place) is looking at the apache error_log:

     sudo less /var/log/httpd/error_log